10 Must-Have Apps for Musicians and Bands

 Zac Green from ZingInstruments.com gives us the rundown of 10 must-have apps for musicians, with a brief overview of each application’s function and overall value.

-Useful apps for bands & musicians
+Best apps for bands & musicians

 Billed as an affordable “audio workstation,” GarageBand enables users to transform their smart phone or tablet into a mobile recording studio.
 With GarageBand, musicians can create, record and edit music on the fly—and even create state-of-the-art podcasts.
-At just a shade under five dollars ($4.99), this is a must-have app for anyone interested in setting up a mobile or home recording studio.
+At just a shade under five dollars ($4.99), this is a must-have app for anyone interested in setting up home recording studio.

 Tuning your instruments can be a laborious and meticulous process.
 However, with Cleartune—the most sophisticated and easy-to-use chromatic instrument tuner available today—this process can be measurably streamlined.
 Unlike mechanical and hardware-based analog tuners, Cleartune is incredibly responsive, with the ability to fine tune and calibrate instruments in minute increments.